Play School (British TV series): Toys

-A rocking horse named Dapple was first seen in May 1965 and made occasional appearances, when a particular song or item suggested it.
+A rocking horse named Dapple, for Jeremy Bentham's horse, was first seen in May 1965 and made occasional appearances, when a particular song or item suggested it.
 The final line up of toys are on display as exhibits of the National Science and Media Museum, Bradford.
-The original Humpty was developed by soft toy makers "Ostrobogulous Toys" run by Kristin Baybars, daughter of Blair Hughes-Stanton and Ida Affleck Graves and Minnie King.
+The original Humpty was developed by soft toy makers "Ostrobogulous Toys", run by Kristin Baybars—daughter of Blair Hughes-Stanton and Ida Affleck Graves—and Minnie King.
 Jemima was made by Annette Shelley.